nikhilbhave9/BuildMyTrip/README.md

 - SHA-256

 ## Installation
-- Make sure that node and react are installed on your machine, along with 'create-react-app', 'mongoose', 'bootstrap', 'axios', 'email-js', '@material-ui/core'
+- Make sure that the node package manager (npm) is installed on your device,
 - Navigate to the backend folder on the terminal.
-Start the nodejs server by entering 'node app'
+Install the dependencies by entering 'npm i'.
+Start the nodejs server by entering 'node server'
 - Navigate to the frontend folder on a different terminal.
+Install the dependencies by entering 'npm i'.
 Start the react app by entering 'npm start'
 - 'localhost:3000' should open up in your default browser.

 ## People